rugbyprof/5143-Operating-Systems/Assignments/P02/README.md

 - `mkdir`
 - `chmod`

+## File System Purpose

+The purpose of a file system is to provide the following basic functionality:

+  - Create files and directories
+  - Copy and Move files and directories to different locations
+  - Edit a file and a directories metadata (some of this overlaps with other purposes)
+    - permissions
+    - ownership
+    - name
+    - location
+  - Delete files and directories
+  - Get a file or directories contents

+All of the queries below are directly or indirectly supporting the above abilities with respect to our files and directories.
+With python we could use the `os` or `sys` libraries (amongst others) to apply these actions to our file system.
+Our goal now is to forgo these built in libraries, and implement these actions using sql queries and the Sqlite DB.

 ### Sqlite

 Sqlite is a small local db that resides in a file.
 To interact with sqlite we will use a python library to run "queries".
 The query below creates a SQL table that matches the example data you see above.
 This is not a db class, so most (not all) of the sql you need will be provided by me.